The FHA Amendatory Clause and Other Important FHA Disclosures

 Why is it good for buyers?

 It gives homebuyers the right to walk away from a purchase and receive a refund of any upfront money paid if the appraised value doesn’t at least match the sales price.
-However, the buyers can opt to pay the difference if they still want to purchase the home.
+Buying a home for more than the sale price is risky, and the amendatory clause protects the buyer as well as the FHA and the lender.
+However, a buyer can opt to pay the difference if they still want to purchase the home.

 Who signs the amendatory clause?

-The FHA amendatory clause must be signed by the borrowers before signing the purchase contract, or FHA (and the VA) will not insure or guarantee the loan when it closes.
-The form becomes effective when it is signed by the buyer, seller and any real estate agents involved in the transaction.
-Buyers, sellers and their real estate agents must sign and date the clause.
+You as the homebuyer sign the FHA amendatory clause before you sign the purchase contract, or FHA (and the VA) will not insure or guarantee the loan when it closes.
+The form isn’t complete until it is signed by the buyer, seller and any real estate agents involved in the transaction.

 When is the FHA amendatory clause not required?